-When applying for a Specialization, you may opt to focus on either Architectural Field on the Academic Exam I
+When applying for a Specialization, you may opt to focus on either Architectural Field or Urban Culture Field on the Academic Exam I.

-T Foreign language proficiency 100 points English (screening on the basis of scores of either TOEIC, TOEFL or IELTS) Academic Exam I 300 points Architectural Field You are required to take a written exam.
-You must select six subjects from among ten subjects available.
-The subject of your academic advisor's study field (pp.29-31) must be included: 1) Architectural history, 2) Architecture and planning, 3) Urban planning, 4) Urban environmental engineering, 5) Architectural environmental engineering, 6) Building materials and construction system, 7) Structural mechanics of buildings, 8) Structural planning of buildings, 9)Architecture and urban planning for disaster risk reduction, 10) Essay There are cases in which it is not possible to select the 10) Essay depending on the academic advisor's discretion (pp.29-31).
+on the Academi ic Exam I. Foreign language proficiency 100 points English (screening on the basis of scores of either TOEIC, TOEFL or IELTS) Academic Exam I 300 points Architectural Field Those who wish to apply for Specialization in Architectural Field must select six subjects from the following ten subjects.
+The subject of your academic advisor's study field (pp.24-26) must be included: 1) Architectural history, 2) Architecture and planning, 3) Urban planning, 4) Urban environmental engineering, 5) Architectural environmental engineering, 6) Building materials and construction system, 7) Structural mechanics of buildings, 8) Structural planning of buildings, 9) Architecture and urban planning for disaster risk reduction, 10) Essay There are cases in which it is not possible to select the 10) Essay depending on the academic advisor's discretion (pp.24-26).
 Make sure to check with your preferred academic advisor beforehand.
-Academic Exam II 200 points Architectural Field You are required to take a written exam and are interviewed on one subject of your academic advisor's study field, from among the areas of Architectural history, Architecture and planning, Urban planning, Urban environmental management and planning, Architectural environmental engineering, Steel structures, Reinforced concrete structures, Regional development and creativity Large span structure, Building Construction System and Building Production (pp.29-31).
+Urban Culture Field Those who wish to apply for Specialization in Urban Culture Field must select subjects from the following 13 subjects: a) Two (2) subjects from subjects 10) to 13) (300 points for two subjects); or b) One (1) subject from subjects 10) to 13) (150 points for one subject), and two (2) subjects from subjects 1 to 9 (150 points for two subjects), totaling three (3) subjects.
+1) Architectural history, 2) Architecture and planning, 3) Urban planning, 4) Urban environmental engineering, 5) Architectural environmental engineering, 6) Building materials and construction system, 7) Structural mechanics of buildings, 8) Structural planning of buildings, 9) Architecture and urban planning for disaster risk reduction, 10) Art theory and criticism A, 11) Art theory and criticism B, 12) Theory and culture A, 13) Theory and culture B A - 1 i - 200 Architectural Field You are required to take a written exam and an interview on one subject of your academic advisor's study field, from among the areas of Architectural history, Architecture and planning, Urban planning, Urban environmental management and planning, Architectural environmental Academic Exam II 200 points engineering, Steel structures, Reinforced concrete structures, Regional development and creativity Large span structure, Building Construction System and Building Production (pp.24-26).
+Urban Culture Field You are required to undergo interviews on specialized fields on the basis of your research proposals and other such pursuits.